ohmcodes/WindowsGSM.CS2/README.md

 Directory ``` \game\csgo\cfg\server.cfg ```
 automation WIP

+# NOTE
+- Console Embed is not supported
+- Server Stop/Restart is not supported you have to manually type quit in the console

 # License
 This project is licensed under the MIT License - see the <a href="https://github.com/ohmcodes/WindowsGSM.CS2/blob/main/LICENSE">LICENSE.md</a> file for details